November 1, 2019

 When two years had passed, Felix was succeeded by Porcius Festus, but because Felix wanted to grant a favor to the Jews, he left Paul in prison.

 So here we have the consensus MVP of the first century Church, the All-Star Apostle to the Gentiles, an all but certain Hall of Famer, and he sat in jail for two years.
 Anchored in the Word of God and filled with the Holy Spirit, he sat in a dank prison cell bound in chains.
-It would be akin to benching Lebron James for the next two years– no playing time.
+It would be akin to benching Lebron James (or pick your own superstar athlete) for the next two years.
+No playing time.

 Now consider his captor.
 By all standards of the day, Felix was an important person.
 He held high office and considerable power.
 Sure, he was likely despised like any other corrupt Roman middle management politician (a.k.a.
 “Governor”).